amplitude/amplitude-figma/README.md

-# amplitude-figma
+# Amplitude Figma Event Planner

-Personal workspace for amplitude figma
+The repository for the Amplitude Event Planner Figma Plugin

 ## Running the Plugin Locally